john-kurkowski/john-kurkowski.github.io/src/pages/posts/2014-02-05-dont-learn-to-code-learn-to-program-but-come-back-in-10-years.md

 ---
 layout: post
-title:  "Don't Learn to Code, Learn to Program - But Come Back in 10 Years"
+title:  "Don’t Learn to Code, Learn to Program—But Come Back in 10 Years"
 categories: tech
 tags: engineering programming
 ---